The WB: 2008–2013: Internet streaming

 Warner Bros.' television arm planned on resurrecting the WB brand in the form of a website at TheWB.com, the website domain used for the official site of the broadcast network.
 The site streamed episodes of series that were broadcast during The WB's 1995–2006 run, including Gilmore Girls, Smallville, Everwood, Buffy the Vampire Slayer, Dawson's Creek, One Tree Hill, Roswell, and What I Like About You.
-The new incarnation of the TheWB.com began in beta testing on April 28, 2008, and officially launched on August 27.
-The site – whose business model resembled that of free-to-stream services such as Hulu – was ad-supported and geared primarily to women ages 15–39.
-In addition to older full-length series (among which also included All of Us, Hangin' with Mr. Cooper, Martin, Jack & Bobby, and Veronica Mars), the website featured original serialized web content including short series and vignettes from such well-known television producers as Josh Schwartz and McG, including Sorority Forever, Pushed, Rockville, CA, The Lake, and Children's Hospital (the latter's popularity was sustained enough to receive a run and eventual move to cable television as a regular series on Cartoon Network's Adult Swim).
+The new incarnation of the TheWB.com began in beta testing on April 28, 2008, and officially launched on August 27, 2008.
+The site – whose business model resembled that of free-to-stream services such as Hulu – was ad-supported and geared primarily to men, and women ages 15–39.
+In addition to older full-length series (among which also included All of Us, Hangin' with Mr. Cooper, Martin, Jack & Bobby, and Veronica Mars), the website featured original serialized web content including short series and vignettes from such well-known television producers as Josh Schwartz and McG, including Sorority Forever, Pushed, Rockville, CA, The Lake, and Children's Hospital (the latter's popularity was sustained enough to receive a run and eventual move to cable television as a regular series on Cartoon Network's Adult Swim block).
 Each of these 10-episode programs ran for five minutes.

 Many other well-known Warner Bros.-produced series that did not air on The WB, including Friends and The O.C., were also made available on the site.
 However, the website did not include episodes of two of The WB's most popular shows, Charmed and Felicity, as the distribution rights to Charmed are owned by CBS Television Distribution and Felicity's rights are owned by Disney-ABC Domestic Television.
 Comcast offers over 1,000 episodes from the Warner Bros.
 Television library on its video on demand service.
 While Warner Bros.
 Entertainment did not promote the site in any multimedia ads, it had drawn about 250,000 unique viewers a month, according to Mindshare's Mr. Chapman, who had been tracking the site.
 Some of its original material had been offered on partner sites such as MySpace and Facebook.
 Data compiled by comScore Video Metrix showed that 62% of visitors to the site were female.